Nelson Velázquez

-Nelson Javier Velázquez (born December 26, 1998) is a Puerto Rican professional baseball outfielder and designated hitter who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Chicago Cubs and Kansas City Royals.
+Nelson Javier Velázquez Romero (born December 26, 1998) is a Puerto Rican professional baseball outfielder and designated hitter for the Houston Astros of Major League Baseball (MLB).
+He has previously played in MLB for the Chicago Cubs, Kansas City Royals, and St. Louis Cardinals.

 Career

 Chicago Cubs

 The Chicago Cubs drafted Velázquez in the fifth round, with the 165th overall selection, of the 2017 Major League Baseball draft.
 He made his professional debut that year, playing with the rookie-level Arizona League Cubs.
 In 2018, Velázquez split time with the Low-A Eugene Emeralds and Single-A South Bend Cubs, batting .231 overall for the season; in 103 games, he had 11 home runs and 40 RBI.
-In 2019, he mainly played at the Single-A level, where he batted .286 with four home runs and 34 RBIs in 72 games.
+In 2019, he mainly played at the Single-A level, where he batted .286 with four home runs and 34 RBI in 72 games.
 He then played in the Puerto Rican Winter League in the 2019–20 offseason.

-Velázquez did not play in a game in 2020 due to the cancellation of the minor league seasom because of the COVID-19 pandemic.
+Velázquez did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 In 2021, he played 69 games for the South Bend Cubs, a High-A affiliate, and 34 games for the Tennessee Smokies, a Double-A affiliate.
 Overall, Velázquez batted .270 with 20 home runs and 73 RBI in 103 game; he also stole 17 bases.
-After the regular season, he played for the Mesa Solar Sox of the Arizona Fall League where he batted .366 with nine home runs and 21 RBIs in 26 games.
+After the regular season, he played for the Mesa Solar Sox of the Arizona Fall League where he batted .366 with nine home runs and 21 RBI in 26 games.
 Velázquez was named MVP of the 2021 Arizona Fall League season, and was also added to the Cubs' 40-man roster following the 2021 season.

 Velázquez reached the Triple-A level in 2022 with the Iowa Cubs, and was added to Chicago's active roster prior to a doubleheader on May 30.
 He made his major-league debut the same day, collecting a hit in his first MLB at bat.
 On July 4, Velázquez hit his first career home run off of Eric Lauer of the Milwaukee Brewers.
-He played in 77 games for the Cubs in his rookie campaign, hitting .205/.286/.373 with 6 home runs, 26 RBI, and 5 stolen bases.
+He played in 77 games for the Cubs in his rookie campaign, hitting .205/.286/.373 with six home runs, 26 RBI, and five stolen bases.

 Velázquez was optioned to Triple-A Iowa to begin the 2023 season.
 He was recalled back to the Majors, on April 10.
 The following day, he hit his first career grand slam, to give the Cubs an 8-7 lead against the Seattle Mariners, after they were previously down 7-0.
 Velazquez was optioned back to Triple-A Iowa on May 8.